mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-09-26-avalonia-funcui-editable-list.md

 Note the usage of `View.withKey` after `ListBox.create`.
 Without that piece of code, the UI freezes when an item is added to `State.Items`.
 Why is that piece necessary?
 I am not sure.
-The issue disappears if we do not set the `SelectedItemId` in the `update` function, so I suspect this triggers some infinite update loop somehow.
+The issue disappears if we do not set the `SelectedItemId` in the `update` function, so I suspect this triggers an infinite update loop somehow.
 Anyways, adding `View.withKey` fixes the issue.
 As I understand it, `View.withKey` assigns an explicit key to the corresponding UI element, so the view element gets redrawn when the key changes, instead of